Floral Park Memorial High School

 Floral Park Memorial High School is a coeducational, public high school in Floral Park, New York, United States.
 It is one of five schools in the Sewanhaka Central High School District.
-The high school enrolls students in grades 7 through 12.
+It enrolls students in grades 7 through 12.

 As of the 2018–19 school year, the school had an enrollment of 1,389 students and 94.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.8:1.
 There were 253 students (18.2% of enrollment) eligible for free lunch and 38 (2.7% of students) eligible for reduced-cost lunch.

 Awards and recognition

 During the 1994–96 school years, Floral Park Memorial High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
 The school also received a U.S. News gold medal for being one of the best public high schools in the United States.